KamaleshVK18/HALF_ADDER_SUBTRACTOR/README.md

 **AIM:**

-To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming
+To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.

 **Equipments Required:**